 Measuring your progress.

 Your health care team will want to see you frequently during and after chemotherapy to ask how you feel, measure side effects, do a physical exam, and perform common medical procedures to measure the impact on tumor size, including MRI, CT, or PET scans.
 This is a good time to talk to your doctor about any side effects you’re experiencing and ask about ways to minimize them, if possible.
-Treatment for myeloma is often highly personalized.
-If chemotherapy isn’t effective or is causing severe side effects, your practitioners can choose from a number of other treatment approaches.

 The mental and physical fatigue of undergoing chemotherapy may make it difficult for you to work or take care of household responsibilities that you typically handle.
 Take it easy on yourself, particularly during the first part of chemotherapy, when you’re not yet sure how the treatments will affect you.
 Don’t put too much pressure on yourself to handle everything as you did before.
 Reach out to loved ones and friends for help when you need it.
 You may also want to talk with your employer about ways to adjust your work schedule during chemotherapy, if necessary.